Why do we need an integration platform?

 About Jade Global’s Integration Practice

 Jade Global, a Certified System Integrator Partner of leading Integration Platforms, specializes in implementing enterprise grade solutions for all types of integration needs including A2A, EAI, EDI, B2B, ETL, MDM and API management.
 We specialize in implementing multiple middleware systems such as Boomi, Jitterbit, Mulesoft, Oracle Integration Cloud, Oracle SOA, TIBCO among many others as per the organization’s IT and business needs.
-Our Integration Practice provides the flexibility to integrate Cloud as well as on-premise applications, giving a faster time-to-value with increased efficiency and simplified reporting.
+Our Integration Practice provides the flexibility to integrate Cloud as well as on-premises applications, giving a faster time-to-value with increased efficiency and simplified reporting.
 Download datasheet: Cloud Integration and Pass

 About the Author